 So you’re finally ready to work with an online tutor!
 Unlike in-person tutoring, with online tutoring, you may never actually meet the tutor face-to-face.
 And as we know, humans communicate largely through nonverbal communication (nonverbal cues).

-This may make choosing an online tutor more difficult than choosing an in-person tutor, but there are steps you can take to carefully find a tutor who’s right for you.
+This may make choosing an online tutor more difficult than an in-person tutor.
+Luckily, there are steps you can take to carefully find a tutor who’s right for you.

 Since you want to work with a tutor that fits your academic needs and learning style, it’s important to take your tutor-vetting process seriously.

 If you don’t know where to start when picking an online tutor, thinking about what you need and want is a great first step.

 For instance, do you prefer someone much older than you, or closer in age to you?
 Do you tend to connect better with introverts or extroverts?
 Are you looking for someone who has a wide range of expertise, or a tutor who specializes in one or a few specific areas?